okcoker/taggle.js/README.md

 ## How it works

-Taggle.js allows you to create tag fields within your forms, to allow for easy and optionally restricted, input from your users.
+Taggle allows you to create tag fields within your forms, to allow for easy and optionally restricted, input from your users.

 ![](https://cloud.githubusercontent.com/assets/1030830/4432876/e5dbccd0-46b0-11e4-99cb-2578f4762256.gif)